carpit680/adasa_rover/README.md

 # adasa_rover

-A supermart bot for inventory management via RFID area scanning and SLAM using Zed2 camera and 3 sonars at the back.
+A supermart bot for inventory management via RFID area scanning and SLAM using a Zed2 camera and 3 sonars at the back.

-## Pre-requisites:
+## Pre-requisites

 1. Ubuntu 20.04
 2. Ros 2 Foxy Desktop
 3. Time

-## Setup instructions:
+## Setup instructions

 1. Install Nvidia graphics drivers 530 for your system.
 2. Install CUDA 12.1 from [here](https://developer.nvidia.com/cuda-downloads?target_os=Linux).